 Proponents of genetically engineered crops (often called GMOs) often decry the anti-GMO movement for promoting implausible conspiracy theories.
-I consider myself among the GMO proponents who have done exactly this – I’ve been blocked on Twitter by people claiming the Department of Agriculture and Supreme Court of the United States were simply pawns of Monsanto and the pesticide industry.
+I’ve been blocked on Twitter by people claiming the Department of Agriculture and Supreme Court of the United States were simply pawns of Monsanto and the pesticide industry.
 I’ve pushed back against those saying that pesticides are the cause of microcephaly (instead of the Zika virus).
 I’ve written blog posts explaining the evidence that debunks some of these improbable stories.
 Spreading these conspiracy theories is irresponsible, and it is frustrating to see these wild theories circulating, especially when they’re promoted by people who should know better.

 But lest anyone think that self-proclaimed “pro-science” GMO supporters are immune to wild conspiracy theories, one needs to look no further than the repeated appearance of unapproved GMO wheat varieties over the last several years.
 Since 2013, there have been at least 4 examples where wheat plants exhibiting GMO traits have been found growing in the field.
 The situation has been quite similar in all four cases: 1) a small number of scattered plants are noticed because they survive a glyphosate application, 2) the plants are reported to authorities who confirm the GMO trait, 3) an investigation takes place, but 4) the origin of the GMO plants can’t be definitively identified.
 Unfortunately, there’s one more common thread in all of these cases: people who should know better promote the idea that the GMO wheat plants must have been planted by anti-GMO activists.